jonathanong/ci-workshop/03-storybook.md

 To only run it on master, we're going to use [CircleCI 2 Workflows](https://circleci.com/docs/2.0/workflows/).

 Let's rename our current `build` job to `test`.
-Then create a new job called `publish-storybook`, but without any steps after `restore_cache`.
+Then create a new job called `publish-storybook`.

 ```yaml
 version: 2